rodyonraskolnikov/SQL_Library_Management_System/README.md

 ON e2.emp_id = b.manager_id
 ```

-Task 11. **Create a Table of Books with Rental Price Above a Certain Threshold**:
+**Task 11: Create a Table of Books with Rental Price Above a Certain Threshold**:
 ```sql
 CREATE TABLE expensive_books AS
 SELECT * FROM books
 WHERE rental_price > 7.00;
 ```

-Task 12: **Retrieve the List of Books Not Yet Returned**
+**Task 12: Retrieve the List of Books Not Yet Returned**
 ```sql
 SELECT * FROM issued_status as ist
 LEFT JOIN